dajde/pq_chat/README.md

 ### Client

-To run the client, you need to copy the `ks_pub` file from the keyserver working directory to the client working directory and name it `kskey`.
+To run the client, you need to copy the `ks_pub` file from the keyserver working directory to the client working directory.

 Then you can run the client: